 - (a) Bodily fluids such as blood or semen stains shall be air-dried prior to booking. - (b) License plates found not to be stolen or connected with a known crime, should be released directly to the property and evidence technician or placed in the designated container for return to the Minnesota Department of Driver and Vehicle Services.
 No formal property booking process is required. - (c) All bicycles and bicycle frames require a property record.
 Property tags will be securely attached to each bicycle or bicycle frame.
-All bicycles considered evidence will be secured at the Impound Garage facility. - (d) All cash shall be counted in the presence of another officer and the Seized Evidence Currency Log shall be signed and initialed by both officers.
-The Seized Evidence Currency Log and a copy of the seizure paperwork will be included inside the evidence package with the cash.
-If the cash itself is needed for any other evidence processing, identification, or is coins or collector money, it should be noted by the officer putting it into evidence that it should be maintained in the evidence room.
-Otherwise, all cash will be deposited into the evidence account at the bank as soon as possible and will not be stored in the evidence room.
-The Evidence Tech will make bank deposits and will be transported to the bank by an on-duty officer in a squad car for any deposits over \$200.
+The property may be released directly to the property and evidence technician, or placed in the bicycle storage area until a property and evidence technician can log the property. - (d) All cash shall be counted in the presence of another officer and the envelope initialed by both officers.
 A supervisor shall be contacted for cash in excess of \$1,000.
-The supervisor shall also witness the count, and will initial and date the property documentation. - (e) All evidence collected by personnel processing a crime scene requiring specific storage requirements pursuant to laboratory procedures should clearly indicate storage requirements on the property label. - (f) When the item taken into custody consists of a computer that is currently operating and may be of evidentiary value, attempts should be made to consult with a computer forensic investigator for proper processing to ensure evidence is not lost due to an improper shutdown in accordance with Policy #814 Computer and Digital Evidence.
+The supervisor shall also witness the count, and will initial and date the property documentation and specify any additional security procedures to be used. - (e) All evidence collected by personnel processing a crime scene requiring specific storage requirements pursuant to laboratory procedures should clearly indicate storage requirements on the property label.